SMUnlimited/AMAI/README.md

 - The build process creates the executable for the current operating system only.
 To create other executables, the process must be run on the corresponding operating system.
 - I will be working on the possibility of building the linux executable on windows.

-## Build Scripts
+## Building Scripts
-- You need to use the various `make` bat files to create the AI scripts for various versions
+- You need to use the various `make` bat files to create the AI scripts for various versions.
 - Run/double click *makeRFG.bat* to create the reforged scripts.
 - Then install like normal e.g from a command prompt type *InstallRFGToMap.bat "C:\mymap.w3m"* and press enter.
+- To use the installer you must copy the `Scripts` folder and `MPQEditor.exe` to the folder `{your-amai-installer}/resources/AMAI`
 - Run up a custom game and select the map to play.

 ## VS AI Build
-- This special version will make *odd* teams run with AMAI and *even* teams run with the standard blizzard AI.
+- This special version that must be built to use, will make *odd* teams run with AMAI and *even* teams run with the standard blizzard AI.
+- Useful for testing how much better AMAI is against the original AI.
 - Run/double click one of the `makeVAI` bat files e.g *makeVAITFT.bat* to create the AMAI vs AI scripts for the classic TFT version.
 - Then install like normal e.g from a command prompt type *InstallTFTToMap.bat "C:\mymap.w3m"* and press enter.